-What have you done, seen or experienced that was awesome?
-Complete the senten
+3. What have you done or seen that was awesome?
+Complete the sentence.

-I, it was awesome
+, it was awesome!

 5 INTERVIEW ROLE PLAY

 1. Choose one person from the article and write down five questions the him/her about his/her job, background, colleagues, etc. at you would like to ask

 a.

 b.

 C.

 d.

 e.